tagspaces/documentation/docs/tutorials/e2ee-with-tagspaces-and-cryptomator.md

 To connect a new vault:

 - Open Cryptomator
-- Click on the "+" icon on the lover left corner, and
+- Click on the "+" icon on the lower left corner, and
 - Select "Create new vault"
 - In the file chooser, navigate to the local folder that is synced with your preferred cloud service
 - And type a name for your vault.